• Skip to primary navigation

 Check Out Other Snacks Made During Festivals

-PS Tried this karanji at home?
+PS Tried this karanji recipe at home?
 Please leave a star rating in the card below and/or a review in the comment section.
 I always appreciate your feedback!
 Plus, Subscribe to my newsletter and follow along on Pinterest, Instagram, and Facebook for all the latest updates.

 4.58 from 7 votes